psychemedia/island-storynotes/carus-wilson/28-following-the-libel-case.md

 ```

-It's also worth noting that even a month later, Carus Wilson was still identified as a contentious figure, despite his fundraising efforts for the new Church.
+It's also worth noting that even a month later, Carus Wilson was still identified as something of a celebrity and perhaps a contentious figure, notwithstanding his efforts in support of raising funds for the new Church.

 ```{admonition} Much difference of opinion exists, May 1856
 :class: dropdown